aarikpokras/xfdm/README.md

 # xfdm
-A primitive desktop manager for XFCE
+A primitive display manager for XFCE

 * Requires ruby
   * Requires the gem `gtk3`